-On or about March 21, 2009, an entity known as LLDVF, L.P., which alleges that it is an investor in certain notes with a face amount of \$43,500,000 issued by Linens 'n Things, Inc. ("Linens"), commenced an action in the United States District Court for the District of New Jersey against, inter alia, certain affiliates of AAA's investment manager, two Apollo partners, certain current and former officers and directors of Linens, and certain other investors in Linens, alleging violations of the Federal Securities Laws and the making of negligent misrepresentations respecting the financial condition and future prospects of Linens from at least March 27, 2007 until May 2, 2008, the date on which Linens filed for bankruptcy protection under Chapter 11 of the United States Bankruptcy Code.
+On or about March 21, 2009, an entity known as LLDVF, L.P., which alleges that it is an investor in certain notes with a face amount of \$43,500,000 issued by Linens 'n Things, Inc. ("Linens"), commenced an action in the United States District Court for the District of New Jersey against, inter alia, certain affiliates of AAA's investment manager, two Apollo partners, certain Apollo investment entities relating to the Linens transaction, certain current and former officers and directors of Linens, and certain other investors in Linens, alleging violations of the Federal Securities Laws and the making of negligent misrepresentations respecting the financial condition and future prospects of Linens from at least March 27, 2007 until May 2, 2008, the date on which Linens filed for bankruptcy protection under Chapter 11 of the United States Bankruptcy Code.
 On July 10, 2009, the plaintiff effectuated service of the summons and complaint on the defendants.
-As stipulated by the parties and ordered by the Court, on September 23, 2009, the plaintiff filed an amended complaint, which brings the same causes of action as alleged in the original complaint.
-The defendants' filed motions to dismiss the amended complaint on November 23, 2009, and briefing by the parties on those motions has not been completed.
-In any event, the Apollo-related defendants deny the material allegations of the complaint and will contest this case vigorously.
+As stipulated by the parties and ordered by the court, on September 23, 2009, the plaintiff filed an amended complaint, which brings the same causes of action as alleged in the original complaint.
+On November 23, 2009, the defendants filed motions to dismiss the amended complaint.
+On August 12, 2010, the court granted the defendants' motions to dismiss without prejudice, and granted the plaintiff 20 days to amend its complaint in order to cure any deficiencies identified in the court's ruling.